KillerDom1123/ShellbotLive/README.md

 - [ ] Add a tracer for the current aim
 - [ ] Potentially add a tracer for the angle to shoot at
 - [ ] Calculate the power needed at a certain angle
+- [ ] Be able to adjust angle for wing